tldr-pages/tldr/pages/common/gcloud.md

 # gcloud

 > The official CLI tool for Google Cloud Platform.
-> NOTE: `gcloud` subcommands have their own usage documentation.
+> Note: `gcloud` subcommands have their own usage documentation.
 > More information: <https://cloud.google.com/sdk/gcloud>.

 - List all properties in one's active configuration: